CROCODILE-CESM/git-lecture-2025/slides/lecture.md

 # Goals

 - Understand Git basics
-- Learn GitHub workflows
+- Learn about GitHub workflows
 - Practice branching, merging, and pull requests
+  * And creating and fixing *conflicts*

 ---

 # What is Git?

 ---